bimnett/summarize-meetings/README.md

-A Discord bot designed to facilitate remote meetings by automatically joining voice channels, recording audio sessions, and generating meeting summaries.
+A Discord bot designed to facilitate remote meetings by joining voice channels, recording audio sessions, and generating meeting summaries.

 ## Features

-* **Voice Channel Joining**: Automatically joins specified voice channels for meetings.
+* **Voice Channel Joining**: Joins specified voice channels for meetings.
 * **Audio Recording**: Records audio from the joined voice channel until the meeting is ended.
 * **Meeting Summary Generation**: Generates a summary of the recorded meeting in the form of written notes.